 In rare cases, however, pansinusitis can lead to other complications.
 Medical literature gives examples of ways pansinusitis can cause other issues:

-- One case report states that an otherwise healthy 33-year-old man reported double vision after having a headache and nasal congestion for 3 weeks.
+case reportstates that an otherwise healthy 33-year-old man reported double vision after having a headache and nasal congestion for 3 weeks.
 The symptoms began after he swam in a pool.
 Doctors diagnosed pansinusitis, probably resulting from bacteria in the pool.
 Doctors found that one of the nerves in his skull had been temporarily paralyzed (known as palsy) as a result of the pansinusitis.
 Symptoms resolved after the man took antibiotics.

 - Another case report describes a 9-year-old boy who had a drooping eyelid, which is known as ptosis.
 Using an MRI, doctors determined that pansinusitis had caused the ptosis.
 After the boy was treated with antibiotics, the ptosis went away.